cc250080/golang-swagger-actions-rc/README.md

 ### Dockerize the App

 With the goal to try a multilayered *Dockerfile* and end with a small as possible final Docker Container I created the *Dockerfile* that can be found in the root folder of this repo.

+In order to properly test the build and the container itself in my local environment, I had created an .env file with all the necessary environment variables.
+That is why I added *.env* to the original provided **.gitignore** file

 ### Use github actions from the MarketPlace